wpsmith/simple-twitter-connect/readme.txt

 == Installation ==

 1. Upload the files to the `/wp-content/plugins/simple-twitter-connect/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the "Simple Twitter Connect - Base" plugin through the 'Plugins' menu in WordPress
+1. After setting up the base plugin, you can activate the sub-plugins.

 == Frequently Asked Questions ==